saylesss88/nix-book/src/Getting_Started_with_Nix_1.md

 understand Nix’s core concepts, syntax, and how to write simple expressions and derivations.

+- ✔️: Will indicate an expandable section, click the little triangle to expand.

+- The code blocks have an option to hide code, where I find it reasonable I will hide the outputs of the expressions.
+Click the eye in the right corner of the code block next to the copy clipboard.

 - **Nix**: is a package manager and a build system that allows you to write declarative scripts for reproducible software builds in the **Nix Language**.